KiranPranay/swapseed/README.md

 - swap_face_single(img1_fn, img2_fn, app, swapper): This function adds face from the source image to the target image and saves in output/ folder.

+- fine_face_swap(img1_fn, img2_fn, app, swapper): This function has ability to finely select faces from image with multiple faces.

 You can use these functions in your Python scripts or Jupyter notebooks.

 ## Example